Daniel Radcliffe: Health

-Religious and political beliefs
+Religious beliefs

 Radcliffe stated of his beliefs in 2012: "There was never [religious] faith in the house.
 I think of myself as being Jewish and Irish, despite the fact that I'm English."
-He has said that his family are "Christmas tree Jews," and he said: "I'm an atheist, but I'm very proud of being Jewish.
+He has said that his family are "Christmas tree Jews" and he said "I'm an atheist, but I'm very proud of being Jewish.
 It means I have a good work ethic, and you get Jewish humour and you're allowed to tell Jewish jokes."
 In 2009, he stated that he was an atheist and said, "I'm very relaxed about [being an atheist].
 I don't preach my atheism, but I have a huge amount of respect for people like Richard Dawkins who do.
 Anything he does on television, I will watch."
 He said in 2012, "I'm an atheist, and a militant atheist when religion starts impacting on legislation."
 In 2019, he described himself as "agnostic leaning toward atheism".

-In 2009, Radcliffe stated that although he considers himself a "fierce patriot", he is not a royalist, adding that the monarchy "symbolized a lot of what is wrong with the country".
+Artistry and media image

+I find my early Harry Potter performances "one-note" or complacent, noting that he only feels he truly grew into the craft by the later films in the franchise.